London University Information, Campus and History - University and College Guide to London

 The University of London has nine faculties:

-• Faculty of Education
+• Education

-• Faculty of Engineering
+• Engineering

-• Faculty of Humanities
+• Humanities

-• Faculty of Languages and Cultural Studies
+• Languages and Cultural Studies

-• Faculty of Laws
+• Laws

-• Faculty of Life Sciences
+• Life Sciences

-• Faculty of Medical and Related Disciplines
+• Medical and Related Disciplines

-• Faculty of Physical Sciences
+• Physical Sciences

-• Faculty of Social Studies
+• Social Studies

 The university is host to state-of-the-art facilities like the Senate House, Central Printing Services, and the University of London Computer Centre.